© Maxime Sauvage

 BIO

 Maxime Sauvage is an interdisciplinary artist.
-His work combines art-action, installation, sculpture, video, sound art, micro-publishing, and the creation of community structures.
-Through these approaches, he explores instal-action as a method of storytelling and engagement.
-He is currently completing a Master’s degree in Visual Arts at Laval University, where he investigates our relationship with winter, focusing particularly on snow removal.
+His work combines performance art, installation, sculpture, video, sound art, micro-publishing, and community building.
+Through these approaches, he explores installation art as a method of storytelling and encounter.
+He completed a master's degree in visual arts at Laval University, where his research-creation project explored our relationship with winter by focusing on snow removal.

-Maxime co-founded Limina, a space dedicated to uncertain practices in contemporary art.
-He holds a Bachelor of Fine Arts (sculpture) from Concordia University and a degree in Environmental Design from the UQAM.
-He has also studied architecture at Dalhousie University and worked for five years as a photojournalist at La Voix de l’Est in Granby.
+He holds a Bachelor of Fine Arts (sculpture) from Concordia University and a diploma in environmental design from UQAM.
+He also studied architecture at Dalhousie University and worked for five years as a photojournalist at La Voix de l'Est in Granby.

-Maxime is also a DJ under the alias Limina Nocturnal Sounds.
-Currently a resident DJ on La Face B web radio, he presents a monthly show featuring a selection of field recordings and ambient or experimental music.
-His work has also been recently featured on NTS Radio.
+Maxime is also a DJ under the pseudonym Limina Nocturnal Sounds.
+Currently a resident DJ on the web radio station La Face B, he hosts a monthly show featuring a selection of field recordings and ambient or experimental music.
+His work has also recently been broadcast on NTS Radio.